EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Abstract

 \section{Abstract}

-Thanks to the advancement of deep learning technology, vision transformers has demonstrated competitive performance in various computer vision tasks.
-Unfortunately, vision transformers still faces some challenges such as high computational complexity and absence of desirable inductive bias.
-To alleviate these issues, we propose a novel Bi-Fovea Self-Attention (BFSA) inspired by the physiological structure and visual properties of eagle eyes.
-This BFSA is used to simulate the shallow and deep fovea of eagle vision, prompting the network to learn the feature representation of targets from coarse to fine.
-Additionally, we design a Bionic Eagle Vision (BEV) block based on BFSA.
-It combines the advantages of convolution and introduces a novel Bi-Fovea Feedforward Network (BFFN) to mimic the working way of biological visual cortex processes information in hierarchically and parallel.
-Furthermore, we develop a unified and efficient pyramid backbone network family called Eagle Vision Transformers (EViTs) by stacking BEV blocks.
-Experimental results show that EViTs exhibit highly competitive performance in various computer vision tasks such as image classification, object detection and semantic segmentation.
-Especially in terms of performance and computational efficiency, EViTs show significant advantages compared with other counterparts.
-Code is available at \url{https://github.com/nkusyl/EViT}
+Owing to {advancements in} deep learning technology, {Vision Transformers (ViTs)} have demonstrated {impressive} performance in various computer vision tasks. {Nonetheless}, {ViTs} still face some challenges{,} such as high computational complexity and {the} absence of desirable inductive {biases}.
+To alleviate these issues, {the potential advantages of combining eagle vision with ViTs are explored.
+We summarize a Bi-Fovea Visual Interaction (BFVI) structure inspired by the unique physiological and visual characteristics of eagle eyes.
+A novel Bi-Fovea Self-Attention (BFSA) mechanism and Bi-Fovea Feedforward Network (BFFN) are proposed based on this structural design approach, which can be used to mimic the hierarchical and parallel information processing scheme of the biological visual cortex, enabling networks to learn feature representations of targets in a coarse-to-fine manner.
+Furthermore, a Bionic Eagle Vision (BEV) block is designed as the basic building unit based on the BFSA mechanism and BFFN.
+By stacking BEV blocks, a unified and efficient family of pyramid backbone networks called Eagle Vision Transformers (EViTs) is developed.} Experimental results show that EViTs exhibit highly competitive performance in various computer vision tasks{,} such as image classification, object detection and semantic segmentation. {Compared with other approaches,} EViTs {have} significant advantages{, especially in terms of performance and computational efficiency}. {The developed code} is available at \url{https://github.com/nkusyl/EViT}